-Lutherlyn is offering three types of Therapeutic Riding programs to suit the needs of as many riders as possible.
-Private and Semi-Private lessons are available during the day and some evenings, and Group lessons will be held Tuesday evenings.
+Lutherlyn offers three types of Therapeutic Riding programs to suit the needs of as many riders as possible.
+Private and Semi-Private lessons are available during the day and some evenings, and Group lessons are typically available evenings.

-Private Lessons - Riders will work one-on-one with an instructor on horsemanship and horseback riding skills.
+Riders will work one-on-one with an instructor on horsemanship and horseback riding skills.
 Lessons can be tailored to the exact needs of each student.
-Lessons will be goal oriented and progress at a pace that is suitable to the rider.
+Lessons will be goal-oriented and progress at a pace that is suitable to the rider.
 Goals will be discussed prior to starting lessons and re-assessed periodically as needed.
 Volunteers will be utilized when needed for the safety of the rider.
 Private lessons are recommended for students that do not learn well in groups, need significantly more time or attention than can be given in a group setting, or riders who are more advanced or independent and want to progress further in their riding skills.
-Private lessons are available in 2 options.
+Private lessons are available in two options.
 Half-hour lessons are $25 and will work on ground skills OR riding skills.
-One hour lessons are $50 and will consist of both ground skills AND riding skills in each lesson on most occasions.
+One-hour lessons are $50 and will consist of both ground skills AND riding skills in each lesson on most occasions.

-For inquiries about programming or to schedule lessons, please contact Katey Simons at 484-201-7685, or by e-mail at K4Simons@gmail.com.
+For inquiries about programming or to schedule lessons, please contact Teresa at 724-996-4577.

-Volunteers are needed evenings throughout the week and many positions are available to participate in, depending on your experience, skill, and comfort level.
+Volunteers are needed in the evenings throughout the week, and many positions are available to participate in depending on your experience, skill, and comfort level.
 Volunteer training will be provided for all volunteers, and our friendly staff is happy to help you along the way as well.

-A Volunteer Orientation manual can be downloaded below.
+Volunteer Applications can be downloaded below as well as a Volunteer Orientation Manual.
 We recommend reading this prior to attending training.